MikkoHolfeld88/financeo/financeo-frontend/README.md

 To deploy the frontend inclusively firebase' Google Cloud Functions, first build the frontend by entering `npm run build` in the frontend folder, followed by entering the deploy instruction `firebase deploy`

-## Backend

-#### Building container
-To build the container, simply go into the financeo-backend container via terminal and enter `docker build -t flask-container .` whereas flask-container represents the container name.

-#### Running built container
-To run the backend locally, simply enter `docker run -p 5000:5000 flask-container` or use docker-desktop for running a new instance of the newly built container.